Salesforce Review: Decide if the CRM Is Right for You

 Salesforce Ease of Use

-Salesforce boasts a rich suite of functionality plus the highest level of customization — which also makes it one of the most difficult CRMs to master.
+Salesforce boasts a rich suite of functionality plus the highest level of customization — which makes it one of the most difficult CRMs to master.
 It’s not beginner-friendly, and even seasoned CRM users need ample time to acquaint themselves with the ins-and-outs of Salesforce.
 On top of that, implementation is a tedious process that requires strict attention to detail, as any mistakes can yield troublesome errors once everything is up and running.

 One way to work around potential onboarding and setup issues is to hire a Salesforce expert who is on-call for technical support and offers specialized guidance to teach employees how to use the platform to its fullest.
 Of course, such services do not come cheap and will have to be factored into an organization’s overall CRM budget.
 Alternatively, users can check out Salesforce Trailhead Academy and sharpen their skills via free, self-paced online courses.